Hamilton Street Railway: Barns/garages

-Former loops

-The following is a list of former bus, trolleybus and streetcar loops:
+HSR is building a new garage at the site of the former Wentworth Street Transit Centre, with the official address being changed to 281 Birch Avenue.
+The garage will hold 200 natural-gas buses and have 30 repair bays, a bus wash facility and offices.
+In January 2023, HSR posted bid documents; it hoped to open the new facility in 2024 to supplement the overcrowded Mountain Transit Centre.
+As of early 2025, this timeline had shifted to late 2026 completion.

 Services

 Bus routes

 Most bus routes in Hamilton operate all of the week, from early morning to late at a night, or past midnight.
-Headways mostly range from between 6 and 30 minutes, and most routes being 20 minutes or better on weekdays, usually between 12 and 20 minutes frequencies, depending on time of day.
+Headways mostly range from between 6 and 40 minutes, and most routes being 20 minutes or better on weekdays, usually between 12 and 20 minutes frequencies, depending on time of day.

 On weekends, frequencies are reduced, and services are usually altered or unavailable on holidays.

 There are some special bus routes that only operate during certains times of year, enter Burlington, or otherwise operate in different ways from the majority of routes.

 Trans-Cab

-Introduced in 1998 as a two-year pilot project, Trans-Cab is a shared-ride taxi service between HSR and specific local taxi providers, currently offered in portions of Glanbrook and Stoney Creek.
+Introduced in 1998 as a two-year pilot project, Trans-Cab is a shared-ride taxi service between HSR and Blue Line Taxi, currently offered in portions of Glanbrook and Stoney Creek.

+HSR myRide

+HSR myRide is a demand-responsive transit system offered to residents in eligible areas of Waterdown.
+Trips are booked using a smartphone app or over the phone, either for immediate pickup or up to 48 hours in advance.
+Service is available 7 days a week.
+Expansion is planned to areas of Dundas, Ancaster, Glanbrook, Stoney Creek, Winona, and a southeastern portion of Hamilton Mountain.